deusprogrammer/zelda2-randomizer-react/NOTES.md

 ## Randomization Process (what I have so far)

 * RP1: Randomly generate template (unless defined).
-* RP2: Randomly and evenly place connecting areas (caves, one way squares).
+* RP2: Randomly place North Palace somewhere that isn't completely blocked off such as a cave blocked by a rock or an isolation zone with exactly one node.
+* RP3: Randomly connect all isolation zones together.
-* RP3: Randomly place all overworld areas, making sure to evenly distribute item bearing nodes.
+* RP4: Randomly place all item bearing areas such that they come before the blocked connection they are a remedy for.
-* RP4: From starting point, gather all currently accessible nodes.
+    * RP4.1: Gather all currently accessible nodes from the start and the blocked connections.
-    * RP4.1: Randomly choose an accessible remedy seeking node.
+    * RP4.2: Place item bearing area within the accessible nodes and place remedy for a blocked connection within that node.
-    * RP4.2: Place remedy within accessible item-bearing nodes.
+        * RP4.2.1: If remedy is a spell then place the town within accessible nodes.
-    * RP4.3: If remedy resides in a location that itself requires a remedy, recurse into RP4.
-    * RP4.4: Once the node we started with has it's remedy, repeat RP4 with new set of accessible nodes.
+        * RP4.2.2: If town requires an item, then place that item within accessible nodes.
+    * RP4.3: Start at RP4.1 again and resume until Grand Palace is accessible and all Palaces are able to be completed.
-* RP5: Randomly place optional and small items among the remaining item bearing nodes.
+* RP5: Randomly place all remaining nodes and items.

+## Change Log

+5/9/2023 1:00am - Changed maze island continent numbers to 3 on both location metadata and vanilla template

-## Randomization Notes
+## Bugs

-Need to ensure that selected passthrough has it's connecting end in another isolation zone
+* One entry in accessible areas always comes up empty for some reason (no node id, no location key, no mapped location)
+* Sometimes North Palace gets placed somewhere impossible like Medicine Cave.
+    * Fix is to examine it's accessibility or to simply mark it off limits somehow.
+* Sometimes North Palace gets placed in a two node isolation zone which is connected to another two node isolation zone that has a restricted connection to another isolation zone
+    * No room for remedies.

 ## Game Notes